Pack3tL0ss/ConsolePi/README.md

 To Upgrade ConsolePi it's recommended to use the `consolepi-upgrade` command.
 This runs the install/upgrade script which on upgrade will verify some of the system configuration related to ConsolePi functionality.
 If you've made customizations to any of the system files ConsolePi initially configures, the upgrade script will backup the file (to /etc/ConsolePi/bak) and replace it.
 This may be undesired if you've made customizations, to prevent this from occuring simply create an empty file (doesn't technically have to be empty) with the same name as the file you want to prevent being modified by ConsolePi in '/etc/ConsolePi/overrides' (i.e. `touch /etc/ConsolePi/overrides/dhcpcd.conf`)

+> `consolepi-upgrade` is the preferred method, but you can run `consolepi-sync` described in [Convenience Commands](#convenience-commands) or alternatively simply do a git pull from within /etc/ConsolePi to Upgrade.

 **List of files ConsolePi will verify and potentially update**
 - /etc/dhcpcd.conf
 - /etc/network/interfaces
 - /etc/default/hostapd
 - /etc/hostapd/hostapd.conf
 - /etc/profile.d/consolepi.sh  *This file adds the consolepi-commands directory to PATH, but also prints the ConsolePi ascii banner on login, to get rid of the banner, or create a custom banner you could modify the file and place an empty consolepi.sh in overrides dir, you do need the PATH update for any of the `consolepi-...` commands to work.*
-- /etc/hosts  *Hostname is added mapped to hotspot IP, needed for proper resolution if client where to connect to the hotspot and try to access by hostname)*
+- /etc/hosts  *Hostname is added mapped to hotspot IP, needed for proper resolution if client were to connect to the hotspot and try to access by hostname*

  *On ConsolePis Built prior to v2020.2 (merged in April 2020) the following may also apply (AutoHotSpot now uses it's own dnsmasq service separate from the default)*